-Patricia Turner - Artist Statement and Bio
+Patricia Turner - Artist Statement

-Painting is a wild adventure!
+Painting is my wild adventure!

 While studying with other Texas artists and at the University of Houston, I studied art books about the old masters.
 I loved the expressionist painters, works by Renoir, the figurative work of Amadeo Modigliani, and the beautiful portraits of John Singer Sargent.
 I have always been captivated by the human face and form as much as I am excited by abstraction with heavy textures and strong contrasts.
 It was while living in Los Angeles, CA (1989-1991) that I began a real love affair with abstraction and expressionism and the idea of letting my emotions guide my hands.

 University of Texas Thompson Conference Center Continuing Education Division (1994) 40 hours certified Graphic Design and Marketing

 University of Houston School of Fine Art (1985). drawing and painting

 Del Mar College School of Fine Art (1967)-1968).
 Graphic Arts, Drawing and painting